 As stated before, there were many different flavor options that this candy bar came with during its time being sold.
 The mainstay of the candy bar’s taste profile was always the chocolate exterior, but the interior pillows of flavor were changed out over time.
 Over the course of the life of the candy bar, you might find that your Seven Up Bar contained pillows with these flavors:

 - Brazil nut

-The bars were arranged with different combinations of these flavorings, which made for a very unique flavor profile that is not common to any other candy bar style.
+The Seven Up candy bar were arranged with different combinations of these flavorings, which made for a very unique flavor profile that is not common to any other candy bar style.
 During transition periods from old flavors to new, you might be able to pick up different candy bars from the same shelf and have different included flavors.
 Some of the changes were made due to sourcing issues for flavor profiles that had been included for some time, and in other cases, the popularity of new flavors caused a change to be made to the recipe.